-

 Description

-MDI (diphenylmethane diisocyanate) is a chemical compound widely used in the manufacture of polyurethane foams, adhesives, coatings, and composite materials.
-It is classified as a sensitizing and potentially toxic substance, and its measurement is crucial for assessing exposure, verifying regulatory compliance (REACH, workplace safety), or monitoring residues in finished materials.
-Analysis is generally performed by liquid chromatography (HPLC) after derivatization of isocyanate groups, often coupled with UV detection or mass spectrometry (LC-MS).
-This measurement applies to polymers, paints, adhesives, technical textiles, or air samples collected in the workplace.
+Diphenylmethane diisocyanate (MDI) is a chemical compound widely used in the manufacture of polyurethane foams, adhesives, coatings, and composite materials.
+Classified as a sensitizing and potentially toxic substance, its measurement is crucial for assessing exposures, verifying regulatory compliance (REACH, occupational safety), or monitoring residues in finished materials.
+Analysis is typically performed by high-performance liquid chromatography (HPLC) after derivatization of the isocyanate groups, often coupled with UV detection or chromatography-mass spectrometry (LC-MS).
+This measurement is applicable to polymers, paints, adhesives, technical textiles, or air samples collected in the workplace.

 At YesWeLab, we collaborate with a carefully selected network of laboratories, most of which are certified and/or accredited (ISO 17025, COFRAC, etc.).
 These laboratories are chosen based on your specific needs, the matrices to be analyzed, and the required analytical techniques or methods.